jhower786/imathas_web_guide/index.md

     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-2" aria-expanded="false">Should students on smartphones and tablets use the Canvas Student app or a web browser? </a>
         <div class="content" id="panel-2-2">
           Either will work fine.
 The slight advantage of the Canvas Student app is that is logged in all the time, so students have faster access.
-Live Poll is easier to use with the app. </a>
+Live Poll is easier to use with the app.
         </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-3" aria-expanded="false">Should student smartphones use cellular data or FIU WiFi?</a>
         <div class="content" id="panel-2-3">
           Either will work fine, in principle.
-Students should connect to FIU_SECUREWiFi over FIU_WiFi, even though FIU_WiFi may work fine.
+Students should connect to FIU_SECUREWiFi over FIU_WiFi, even if FIU_WiFi may work fine.
         </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-4" aria-expanded="false">How can I make the questions and answers reviewable to students after class?</a>